 “Anniversaries, Anesthesia, and Elizabeth Bishop.”
 The Millions.
 August 10, 2011.

 El Mercurio (Chile’s leading newspaper).
 Articles published (in Spanish) in the “Artes & Letras” section from July 2000 to June 2001, including: interviews with Rita Dove, Adrienne Rich, Armando Uribe (Part 1 & Part 2) and Isabel Allende; features on the historic Parisian cabaret known as Crazy Horse, the PRI in Mexico, and philanthropy in Latin America; and reviews of many books and films, including Julian Schnabel’s film version of Reinaldo Arena’s novel Before Night Falls.

-Translated from the Portuguese.
+Translated from the Portuguese with Paulo Lemos Horta.
 “The Cosmopolitanism of the Poor” by Silviano Santiago.
 Los Angeles Review of Books.
 September 6, 2017.
-This theoretical essay begins with a reflection on Manoel de Oliveira‘s film “Voyage to the Beginning of the World” and is a chapter for the book project Cosmopolitans, forthcoming in 2017 with NYU Press.)
+This theoretical essay begins with a reflection on Manoel de Oliveira‘s film “Voyage to the Beginning of the World” and is the first essay in the collection Cosmopolitanisms, forthcoming in 2017 with NYU Press.)